 The Golden Pin Concept Design Award is open to any designer with a passion for innovative design and ideas for social change.
 We are looking for creative ideas and unorthodox solutions that break new ground, stretch the limits of possibility, and support environmental sustainability.
 Do you have fresh and creative ideas?
 If so, you could become the next great designer of our time.
-Come and demonstrate your talents and make your ideas a reality.
-Maybe you will win the NT$ 700,000 grand prize!
+Come and demonstrate your talents.
+Maybe you will win the NT$ 600,000 grand prize and turn your ideas into reality!

 - Entrants may be students, designers, or companies, and may enter individually or as a group.